On highly regular strongly regular graphs: Point graphs of partial quadrangles

-Let us recall that starting from a strongly regular graph $\Gamma$ with parameters $(v,k,\lambda,\mu)$ that has no induced subgraph isomorphic to $K_4-e$, we can construct a partial quadrangle by taking as points the vertices of $\Gamma$ and as lines the maximal cliques.
-The resulting partial quadrangle has parameters $(\lambda+1, \frac{k}{\lambda+1}-1,\mu)$.
+\begin{theorem}[P.~J.~Cameron {\cite[Theorem 2]{Cam75}}] Let $\Gamma=(V,E)$ be a strongly regular graph with parameters $(v,k,\lambda,\mu)$.
+Then $\Gamma$ is isomorphic to the point graph of a partial quadrangle if and only if $\mu>0$ and it does not contain any induced subgraph isomorphic to $K_4-e$. \end{theorem} Let us recall that starting from a strongly regular graph $\Gamma$ with parameters $(v,k,\lambda,\mu)$ that has no induced subgraph isomorphic to $K_4-e$, we can construct a partial quadrangle by taking as points the vertices of $\Gamma$ and as lines the maximal cliques.
+The resulting partial quadrangle has parameters $(\lambda+1,\frac{k}{\lambda+1}-1,\mu)$.
+On the other hand, the parameters of the point graph of a $\PQ(s,t,\tilde\mu)$ are

-Now we are ready to formulate the first result of this section: \begin{theorem} Let $\Gamma$ be a strongly regular graph that does not contain $K_4-e$ as an induced subgraph.
-Then $\Gamma$ satisfies the $5$-vertex condition. \end{theorem} \begin{proof} As first we note that by Theorem~\ref{HesHig}, in order to test the $4$-vertex condition for $\Gamma$ it is enough to test it for $K_4$ (the other type can not occur as induced subgraph in $\Gamma$).
+Now we are ready to formulate the first result of this section: \begin{theorem} Let $\Gamma$ be the point graph of a partial quadrangle.
+Then $\Gamma$ satisfies the $5$-vertex condition. \end{theorem} \begin{proof} At first we note that by Theorem~\ref{HesHig}, in order to test the $4$-vertex condition for $\Gamma$ it is enough to test it for